antangrocket1312/ABKPA/README.md

 </div>

-This repository maintains the code, data, and model checkpoints for the paper *Aspect-based Key Point Analysis for Quantitative Summarization of Business Reviews*
+This repository maintains the code, data, and model checkpoints for the paper *Aspect-based Key Point Analysis for Quantitative Summarization of Reviews*

 ## Installation
 ### 1. Create new virtual environment by